 What is the policy?

 If you're not using pictures or text from the eBay product catalog, you should use your own when creating a listing.
 If you're using someone else's photos, videos and text, make sure you have permission from anyone that has any rights to that content.Allowed

 - Content from the eBay product catalog

 - Images, videos or text copied from websites or internet searches

 - Information from product packaging

 - It's usually OK to use information such as measurements, weight, or other item specifications that are necessary to describe the item that you simply can't say any other way.
-However, you should avoid using any other text from product packaging unless you have permission from the owner to do so.
+However, you should avoid using any other text from product packaging.

 - Scans or text copied from catalogs or advertisements